 - Join in with the Pitlochry Festival Theatre’s online series featuring poetry, storytelling, music and children’s workshops.

 - LGBTI+ Elders Social Dance Club; 7 Feb – 7 Mar – Dust off your dancing shoes, charge your glasses and get ready for ONLINE DANCE CLUB!
 We might not be able to meet in person but we can use the magic of technology to connect, chat and boogie.

 - Wigtown Book Festival – This event is every book enthusiast’s dream, with hundreds of like-minded people, as well as authors, poets, literary geniuses and more.
 Delve into the captivating online festival which covered two main themes of Resilience and Connection.
-As well as live online speaker events, the 2020 festival will feature its usual mix of art exhibitions, film events, music and performance.
+As well as live online speaker events, the 2020 festival featured its usual mix of art exhibitions, film events, music and performance.

 - The Tartan Noir Show – get sucked into the world of crime writing with Theresa Talbot in these gripping and intense weekly podcasts.
 Exploring the very best of the genre, the podcasts will feature some incredible works from a variety of renowned names, such as Val McDermid, Denise Mina, Ian Rankin and many more.